evfro/hybridsvd/README.md

 ```

 ### GraphLab Create
-The software is used to run Factorization Machines.
 Simply follow the instructions on the download page https://turi.com/download/install-graphlab-create.html.
 You'll have to request an academic license to get a free version of this product.

 ## Running the code
 Use Jupyter Notebooks to play with the code.
 There are 4 main notebooks, corresponding to 4 experiments: standard and cold-start scenarios for Movielens (ML) and BookCrossing(BX) datasets.
 The names of the notebooks are self-explaining.